 Onboarding manager, Joshua Trezek elaborates,” FIFO is often used when your inventory will depreciate quickly or with perishable food.
 You want to get your oldest inventory sold first.
 This is the most common method used.
 LIFO is used when your costs quickly rise (think of COVID), so you want to sell your last in inventory in order to put smaller profit margins on your books.”
 This is beneficial come tax-time since you’re claiming higher COGS.

 FIFO and LIFO produce a different cost per unit sold, and the difference impacts both your balance sheet (inventory account) and the income statement (cost of goods sold).
-See the table below for more on the effects of FIFO versus LIFO on your inventory accounting.
+See the table below for more on the effects of FIFO versus LIFO on your inventory accounting when prices are rising.

 The average cost is a third accounting method that calculates inventory cost as the total cost of inventory divided by total units purchased.
 Most businesses in the U.S. use either FIFO or LIFO, while some sole proprietors may opt to use average cost.